Last updated

 How to unlock an Android phone

-The process to Unlock your Android phone is the same as that for an iPhone—contact your carrier with your phone's IMEI number to inquire about whether it's still locked to a Canadian network.
+The process to unlock your Android phone is the same as that for an iPhone.
+You must contact your carrier with your phone's IMEI number to find out whether it's still locked to a Canadian network.

 What if I didn't buy from a wireless carrier?